Skip to content

 What a Journey!

-How different is my monthly dashboard from January 2019 to January 2025??
+My monthly dashboard has changed so much from January 2019 to January 2025.
 It was such a trip to go back and see what sections I used to include and what was important for me to log.
-Some stuff never left and some did.
+Some stuff never left, and some did.

-Want a TL;DR version?
-These are the sections I've included at one point or another in my monthly dashboards:
+Want a TL;DR version of my bullet journal monthly spread sections?
+These are the sections I've included at one point or another in my monthly bullet journal spreads:

 General sections